 Holistic approach and responsibility

-supergreen®, a term that ingenhoven architects has not only coined but also copyrighted, is a comprehensive concept.
+supergreen®, a term that ingenhoven associates has not only coined but also copyrighted, is a comprehensive concept.
 It entails an awareness of energy and resources, both in the design, construction and operation and in the realization of the building and its use.
 It includes the primary and secondary energy levels of the materials used, the equipment and building process and the use of resources over the building’s lifetime.
 It may, for example, mean the use of concrete whose components are comprised almost completely of recyclable material, and in turn, is also later recyclable. supergreen® is also comprehensive, as it combines innovative technical quality with an aesthetic ambition, based on clear, flexible and rational lay-outs and a modern, elegant design including pleasant and regenerative interiors.
 An aesthetically appealing interior design clearly counts as a relevant health feature.

 This holistic approach is also an expression of a responsible attitude towards problems such as climate change and resource depletion. supergreen® is the answer that architects can and should give to the issue of globally limited natural resources.
 As buildings in many countries account for about one third of all consumed resources, sustainable building can make a crucial contribution to improving situation worldwide.
 In this light, it should be mentioned that supergreen® architecture entails a flexible architectural approach that provides solutions for all regions, climate zones and specific climatic conditions.
 This also holds for difficult tropical conditions, such as in Singapore.